jamisonderek/flipboard/flipkeyboard/README.md

 ## Updates

+- Version 3.9 : Fix hanging issue on new FW.
+(Free popup on exit)
+- Version 3.8 : Some keys not rendering in Keystroke selector.
+- Version 3.7 : Fix issue were invalid memory was getting freed.
 - Version 3.6 : Show "BLE" or "USB".
 - Version 3.5 : Show FlipKeyboard title when app is running.
 - Version 3.4 : Don't send MSG1-4 if Keystroke is set to any key.